mshick/hapi-postgraphile/README.md

 When setting up an authentication cookie you should also review the `authenticate.verifyOrigin` setting.

-You must provide a `cookieAuthentication.name`, which is the name of your cookie, and should review the `authenticate.loginOperationName`, `authenticate.logoutOperationName`, and `authenticate.tokenDataPath` options to ensure your queries and responses are handled.
+You must provide a `cookieAuthentication.name`, which is the name of your cookie, and should review the `authenticate.getTokenOperationName`, `authenticate.getTokenDataPath`, and `authenticate.clearTokenOperationName` options to ensure your queries and responses are handled.
 The default settings mirror the results you'd have following this [tutorial](https://www.graphile.org/postgraphile/postgresql-schema-design/).

 ### Security and CSRF mitigation